Can I edit my files with Orgro?

 How does Orgro compare to other apps like Orgzly and beorg?

-Orgro is a pure viewer for Org Mode files with arbitrary content.
+Orgro is a general-purpose viewer and editor for Org Mode files with arbitrary content.
 Orgzly and beorg are better thought of as task/agenda managers that use Org Mode files for data import/export.

-How can I use relative links between Org Mode files?
+How can I use links between Org Mode files?

 Requirements

-Orgro v1.18.0 and later supports relative links between Org Mode files under certain conditions:
+Orgro v1.18.0 and later supports links between Org Mode files under certain conditions:

 1. Your files must be stored in a location that allows obtaining directory permissions.
 Many major third-party apps do not support this.